writethedocs/www/docs/conf/au/2017/cfp.rst

 their peers.

-One of the defining characteristics of our community is the broad range of professional backgrounds we hail from—and our conference seeks to celebrate that.
+One of the defining characteristics of our community is the broad range of professional backgrounds we hail from—and our mini-conference seeks to celebrate that.
 Whether your job title is technical writer, programmer, product manager, developer evangelist, support advocate, or something else entirely, we want to hear from you.
 Bring us your tips, tricks, experiences, ideas, frustrations,